 - Tier 1 PBIS approach that involves universal school-wide and classroom restorative interventions and assigned consequences that promote academic and social and emotional well-being of all students.
-Teachers should explicitly teach these norms, practice them frequently, and reinforce often using strategies such as prompts, proximity, positive directives, reminder of expectations, and one-on-one conference during class time. - Tier 2 PBIS approach that involves restorative interventions and assigned consequences that are geared toward a small group of students who have not reached success through universal practices.
+Teachers should use prompts, proximity, positive directives, reminder of expectations, one-on-one conference during class time. - Tier 2 PBIS approach that involves restorative interventions and assigned consequences that are geared toward a small group of students who have not reached success through universal practices.
 Conference outside the classroom, checkin/check-out, and small-group counseling/social skills. - Tier 3 PBIS approach that involves restorative interventions and assigned consequences that are geared toward students who have not reached success with tier 2 interventions.
 Intensive crisis plan/behavior intervention plan (BIP), individualized behavior contract, check-in/check-out, individual time with the counselor/mentor.